 As I was growing up, I watched her bake and cook, and acquired her expertise and passion for baking.
 Now I'm sharing Grandma Abson's traditional baking with baking devotees who remember it first time around and a whole generation new to baking.
 Enjoy!

-Christmas celebrations in Georgian times featured this rich
+Christmas celebrations in Georgian times featured Twelfth Night Cake, a rich

 fruit cake which was eaten on the feast of the Epiphany on 6 January.
-But visitors to the
+Visitors to the

-January to taste this scrumptious cake, so we had an early taste in the Great
+January to taste this scrumptious cake, so they had an early taste in the Great

 Kitchen, along with other Georgian Christmas Baking treats.
 I’d adapted a recipe